2023 NFL Draft | Levis finally picked in second round

 The stage erected in front of the train station is covered, as are the seats immediately in front of it.
 But most of the crowd, which figures to be far less than on opening night, will have to deal with the intermittent rain expected throughout the second and third rounds.

-Former Penn State cornerback Joey Porter Jr. is among the top remaining prospects going into the second round of the NFL draft.
+Former Penn State cornerback Joey Porter Jr. was among the top prospects going into the second round of the NFL draft.

 LEVIS TO THE COLTS?